mightywomble/ai-runner/README.md

 ## Install Instructions

-To install and set up AI-Runner, follow these steps:
+To install and set up Fysseree AIOps, follow these steps:

 1.  **Clone the repository:**